hestiri/mlho/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# mlho
+# Hello MLHO\!

 <!-- badges: start -->

 <!-- badges: end -->

-MLHO is an end-to-end Machine Learning pipeline that implements iterative sequential representation mining and feature and model selection to predict health outcomes.
+MLHO (pronounced as melo) is an end-to-end Machine Learning pipeline that implements iterative sequential representation mining, and feature and model selection to predict health outcomes.

 ## Installation